winfrednyoroka/genetic-epidemiology-practicals/Other-omics/readme.md

 dev.off()
 ```

-> *Question*: Can you identify the two potential outlier samples in the plot?
+> *Question*: Can you identify the four potential outlier samples in the plot?

 Answer: